ArthurHoa/gpu-vs-cpu/README.md

 ## Benchmark with google collad GPU

-I also wanted to compare my GPU with Google Collab's, just for fun.
+I also wanted to compare my GPU with Google Collab, just for fun.
 I ended up slightly outperforming the Google GPU.

 ### Google GPU